latin-dict/latin-dict.github.io/_dictionaries/Spinelli2019.md

 ## License

-Author, Tommaso Spinelli, [gave permission][5] for redistribution of the dictionary, however license terms are not established yet, so contact him for further explanations in case you are going to produce a derivative work.
+© Tommaso Spinelli.
+The author [gave permission][5] for distribution of the dictionary on our website.

 [1]: https://github.com/nikita-moor/latin-dictionary/releases/tag/2020-01-14